arnodel/jsonstream/README.md

 - `-color <mode>`: Control color output.
 Modes: `auto` (default, colored if outputting to terminal), `always` (always use colors), `never` (never use colors).

 **JSONPath queries:**
-- `-strict`: Execute JSONPath queries in strict mode (more restrictive evaluation).
+- `-strict`: Execute JSONPath queries in strict mode.
+Ensures RFC 9535 compliant ordering but less streaming-friendly for descendant queries (`$..`).
+Without this flag, `jp` optimizes for streaming performance by emitting results in document order.

 ### The `JPV` format